 Maybe your child likes constructing the structure.
 Maybe your child is more interested in kicking it down.
-Maybe your child likes the cause-and-effect play that happens when (s)he can impact what happens when (s)he causes the tower to fall.
+Maybe your child likes the cause-and-effect play that happens when they can impact what happens, such as when they cause the tower to fall.
 Maybe your child likes the crashing sound of the tower falling down.

-But what is it about the kicking down towers does (s)he like?
+But what is it about the kicking down towers do they like?
 Look for clues.
 We want to see that emotional interest because that is what will hook the child into learning with you.
-The child will learn and develop from the emotional experiences that bring him or her shared joy with you.
+The child will learn and develop from the emotional experiences that bring them shared joy with you.

 2. Use sensory information about your child to maintain attention

 Referring back to your child’s sensory processing profile, you can find clues to peak your child’s interest.
 Our son loves funny noises, sound effects, and expressive affect.
 So if building towers is what we’re going, we are going to exaggerate our expressions when the tower is about to fall.
 This is following the child’s lead.